 Some movies achieve a 3D effect using polarized light.
 The two images are polarized in orthogonal directions, or at right angles to each other, typically in an X pattern, and projected together on the screen.
 The special 3D glasses worn by audience members block one of the two overlaid images to each eye.

-Some 3D televisions and computer monitors also use polarization to separate the images seen by the left and right eye.
-However, most of today’s 3D televisions use an active-shutter scheme to display images for each eye that alternate at 240 Hz.
+Most of today’s 3D televisions use an active-shutter scheme to display images for each eye that alternate at 240 Hz.
 Special glasses are synchronized with the TV so they alternately block the left and right images to each eye.

 Virtual reality gaming headsets, such as the Oculus Rift and the HTC Vive, produce 3D virtual environments by projecting an image from a different viewing angle to each eye to simulate a parallax effect.

 There are also many uses for 3D imaging in science and medicine.
 For example, CT scans — which are actual 3D images of regions inside the body, not just a pair of 2D projections — can be displayed so each eye sees the image from a slightly different angle to produce a parallax effect.
 The image can then be rotated and tilted as it is being viewed.
 Scientists can also use 3D images to visualize molecules, viruses, crystals, thin film surfaces, nanostructures, and other objects that cannot be seen directly with optical microscopes because they are too small or are imbedded in opaque materials.

 - Use the principles of parallax to create stereoscopic projects from MIT's Scratch Studios.

 - More about stellar parallax from Georgia State University's Department of Physics and Astronomy.